SoundThinking (SSTI)

 Outbound Investments

-- In 2023, SoundThinking acquired SafePointe, an AI-driven weapons detection solution.
+- In 2023, SoundThinking acquired SafePointe, aiming to enter the global weapons detection market.

 Latest Trefis Analyses